Echeveria elegans [ech-eh-VER-ee-a ELL-eh-ganz] is a flowering, evergreen succulent native to the deserts of Mexico.

 You can add a balanced fertilizer about two or three times during the spring and summer months.
 Try to space these feedings about one month apart.

-What Type Of Soil Does ‘Elegans White Rose’ Need For Potting and Transplanting?
+What Potting Soil Type Does ‘Elegans White Rose’ Need For Potting and Transplanting?

-However, almost any soil with decent drainage should provide a suitable environment for this hardy plant.
+However, almost any well-draining soil should provide a suitable environment for these hardy succulent plants.
 A simple soil mix of peat moss and perlite will work when growing indoors.

 “Elegans” makes an excellent and attractive plant in a container or pot.